 Qing-Yu Zhang, PhD and professor, Department of Pharmacology and Toxicology—studies the function of intestinal P450 enzymes in drug metabolism and safety.
-Her research investigates the effects of physiological, pathological and environmental factors on drug bioavailability and chemical toxicity, providing strategies to improve therapeutics and prevent intestinal diseases.
+Her research investigates the effects of physiological, pathological and environmental factors on drug bioavailability and chemical toxicity, providing strategies to improve therapeutics and prevent diseases.
 She is a member of the Southwest Envirnomental Health Sciences Center.

 Zhang belongs to the American Society for Biochemistry and Molecular Biology; International Society for the Study of Xenobiotics; American Society for Pharmacology and Experimental Therapeutics, and Society of Toxicology.
 A reviewer of many academic publications, her awards include the Distinguished Research Award from the University of Michigan, Ann Arbor.